-- a) no or few new members (fewer than 5% of the total number of group members) added since previous CB assessment - b) No expansion of land under soy cultivation since previous CB assessment. - c) Very few non-conformities raised on previous assessment
+3.4.2.1 no or few new members (fewer than 5% of the total number of group members) added since previous CB assessment b) The Certification body's own assessment of risk, based on the characteristics of the group, and its members/sites (see Box 1).

-2 Sample size: Sample size is defined as the minimum number of single sites that the auditor shall visit and audit in an RTRS audit, whether an initial certification, recertification or surveillance audit.
+No expansion of land under soy cultivation since previous CB assessment.

+Very few non-conformities raised on previous assessment

-3.4.2.
-Second step Once the risk has been determined on the basis of the variables above, the minimum sample size allowed for main certification assessments and reassessments shall be determined where:
+3.4.3.
+Second step Once the risk has been determined on the basis of the variables above, the minimum sample size allowed for main certification assessments and reassessments shall be determined as follows but cannot be below 10%.